mikerockett/za-phone/readme.md

 // +27-12-555-9999
 ```

-You can also format the number using another country’s exit code.
+You can also format the number using another country’s exit-code.
 This will prefix the code to the number, showing how the number should be dialled from another country.
 The country code argument needs to be specified in [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) format.

 ```php
 print $phone->formatDialIn('USA');